CeciliaZuniga-Montanez/website/content/home/experience.md

     location: Leeds, UK
     date_start: 2021-03-08
     date_end: ""
-    description: I worked as a postdoctoral researcher with Dr Cat Davies on the impact phase of the project Children Learning Adjectives.
+    description: I am working as a postdoctoral researcher with Dr Cat Davies on the impact phase of the project Children Learning Adjectives.
   - title: Teaching Assistant
     company: University of Birmingham
     company_url: ""